open-guides/og-aws/README.md

 -	❗If you delete the default VPC, you can [recreate it via the CLI or the console](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/default-vpc.html#create-default-vpc).
 -	❗Be careful with VPC VPN credentials!
 If lost or compromised, the VPN endpoint must be deleted and recreated.
 See the instructions for [Replacing Compromised Credentials](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_VPN.html#CompromisedCredentials).
 -	❗Security Groups and Route Tables apply entries separately for IPv4 and IPv6, so one must ensure they add entries for both protocols accordingly.
--	❗At launch, IPv6 for VPC is only available in the Ohio (us-east-2) region, though the launch announcement makes mention that other regions will see the same in the future.

 KMS
 ---